M25 closure – how awful will it be over ‘stay home weekend’?

 National Highways says the closure is “to demolish the Clearmount bridleway bridge and install a very large gantry”.
 It says: “Without a full closure of the M25 at this junction, it would be impossible to safely demolish the overbridges and install the new gantry.”

-Normally around 5,000 vehicles a day would use the M25 between those junctions.
+Normally around 5,000 vehicles per hour would use the M25 between those junctions at weekends during the day.

 The organisation has prescribed a diversionary route that more than doubles the five-mile distance between the two junctions.
 National Highways is warning “only travel is necessary”.